johnsyweb/eventuate/README.md

 - Gratitude to volunteers
 - Invitation to volunteer with a link to the roster
 - Reminder to bring a barcode
+- Reminder about junior supervision policy for 5km events
 - Overall event summary facts and figures

 ![Eventuate extension output displaying Brimbank parkrun event #332 summary with yellow background.
 Shows participant statistics including 112 parkrunners, 8 volunteers, 3 milestone achievers, 8 first-timers, 17 personal bests, and various community statistics.
 Contains red notification banner indicating this is extracted data for report writing assistance.][eventuate-results-summary-image]